-Disney is permanently taking a trip to "a galaxy far, far away."
+Disney is permanently taking a trip to a galaxy far, far away.
 Walt Disney will purchase Lucasfilm for a reported amount of $4.05 billion from George Lucas.

 This will be a cash and stock transaction.
 Approximately half will be cash and the other half will be about 40 million shares issued by Disney to Lucasfilm shareholders.
 This deal includes all rights to the Star Wars juggernaut, Lucasfilm Ltd., LucasArts, Industrial Light & Magic and Skywalker Sound.
+UPDATE: This includes the Indiana Jones franchise, too.

 “Lucasfilm reflects the extraordinary passion, vision, and storytelling of its founder, George Lucas,” said Robert A. Iger, Chairman and Chief Executive Officer of The Walt Disney Company.
 “This transaction combines a world-class portfolio of content including Star Wars, one of the greatest family entertainment franchises of all time, with Disney’s unique and unparalleled creativity across multiple platforms, businesses, and markets to generate sustained growth and drive significant long-term value.